phalcon-orphanage/docs/en/reference/applications.rst

     <?php

-    // Request the services from the DI container
+    // Request the services from the services container
     $router = $di->getShared('router');
     $router->handle();